faizan35/Kubernetes_Mastery_Hub/README.md

 - [2.3 Steps to run ANY Manifest file](./Module-2/2.3-steps-to-Run-Manifests.md)
 - [2.4 Pod Topics for FUTURE](./Module-2/2.4-Pod-FUTURE.md)

+**Annotations and Labels:**

+- **Theory:**

+  - Understand the importance of annotations and labels for organizing and managing resources.

+- **Project: Resource Organization**
+  - Description: Apply labels and annotations to various objects in your cluster for organizational purposes and observe their impact.

 **Practical**

 - [P.1 Simple Nginx Pod](./Module-2/P.1-Simple-Nginx-Pod.md)